 God could have done nothing, but he didn’t.
 He had a rescue plan, which included death because we were subject to it.
 This plan was to pay the punishment in our place.
 Since the sentence against us was death, there was no other possibility than for God to give his life.
 Only by dying could Jesus take our penalty upon himself so that we wouldn’t have to die.
 Only by dying could Jesus conquer the grave.
 Only by dying could Jesus open the way so we could be reconciled to God.
 (3)

 One last comment about Jesus’ motivation.
 We read in Hebrews 12:2 that Jesus “for the joy set before Him endured the cross.”
-The word “for” in the Greek indicates purpose or cause.
-It tells us that Jesus was motivated by joy, which in turn gave Him the strength to go through such terrible suffering.
-No one forced Him to do it – he wanted to.
+The word “for” in Greek indicates purpose or cause.
+It tells us that Jesus was motivated by joy, which gave him the strength to endure such terrible suffering.
+No one forced him to do it – he wanted to.

 So what exactly was this joy that was promised to him?
 You and me!
 The redemption of humanity and the fact that his death would enable us to have a relationship with our Creator.
 That is what Jesus was looking forward to while hanging on the cross, which is why he died.

 (1) Gen 2:15-17